MoigeMatino/data-structures-algorithms-python/linked_lists/sum_list/README.md

 # sum list

-Write a function, sum_list, that takes in the head of a linked list containing numbers as an argument.
+Write a function, `sum_list`, that takes in the head of a linked list containing numbers as an argument.
 The function should return the total sum of all values in the linked list.
 ## test_00:

 ```python